ankit723/irctc-backend-implementation/readme.md

 Train creation and analytics endpoints are **admin-protected APIs**.

-Before testing the project, the reviewer must create a super admin account from the terminal. using `python manage.py createsuperuser`
+Before testing the project, the reviewer must create a super admin account from the terminal.
+To do so use the command in the terminal root directory `python manage.py createsuperuser`

 The admin account is required to: